-The purpose of the CalOES Child Advocacy Center Program grant is to fund affiliate, developing, and accredited Child Advocacy Centers in California to provide services to child abuse victims, with a goal of reducing trauma to children and their families by using a Multidisciplinary Team (MDT) approach.
-The non-competitive VOCA-KC grant will fund ongoing therapeutic services for child victims of abuse and their families at the Redwood Children's Center (RCC), operated by the Human Services Family, Youth & Children's Division (FY&C).
-The funding will provide continuing professional development for the MDT, as well as continue to partially fund a two-year time-limited Program Planning & Evaluation Analyst (PPEA) (.6 FTE) to provide program oversight of the administrative operations of RCC.
-Additional funding through FY&C supports the remaining portion of this PPEA position to provide administrative support for Commercial Sexual Exploitation of Children (CSEC) programming (.15 FTE) as well as the administration of housing access programs through the Bringing Families Home grant (.25 FTE).
+The purpose of the California Governor's Office of Emergency Services (CalOES) Child Advocacy Center Program grant is to fund affiliate, developing, and accredited Child Advocacy Centers in California to provide services to child abuse victims, with a goal of reducing trauma to children and their families by using a Multidisciplinary Team (MDT) approach.
+The non-competitive Victims of Crime Act (VOCA-KC) grant will fund ongoing therapeutic services for child victims of abuse and their families at the Redwood Children's Center, operated by the Human Services Department's Family, Youth & Children's Division (FY&C).
+The funding will provide continuing professional development for the MDT, as well as continue to partially fund a Program Planning & Evaluation Analyst (PPEA) (.6 FTE) to provide program oversight of the administrative operations of RCC.
+Additional funding through FY&C supports the remaining portion of the PPEA position to provide administrative support for Commercial Sexual Exploitation of Children programming (.15 FTE) as well as the administration of housing access programs through the Bringing Families Home grant (.25 FTE).